bettergamingchair/public-discord-bot/README.md

-# public-discord-bot
+# Ticket Bot With HTML Trnascripts
-A public discord bot that gets updated regularly.
+A public ticket bot with HTML Transcripts.